A Study Course

 Suggestions how to use the course for a weekend program:

-In this case, it is recommended to cover the basics of climate change with a video as this is most time efficient.
-Choose one of the two films suggested below.
-Either one provides a brief summary of classes 2,3,4, and 8, introducing the causes and impacts of climate change.
+In this case, it is recommended to cover the basics of climate change with a video as this is most time efficient, for example Earth the Operator's Manual.
+It provides a brief summary of classes 2,3,4, and 8, introducing the causes and impacts of climate change.
 Make sure to watch the film before studying the materials of classes 5, 7, and 9 about the spiritual and ethical dimensions of climate change.

-- Earth the Operator's Manual (53:43) This film is perfect in length.
+- Earth the Operator's Manual (53:43) The film is perfect in length.
 This will allow for a half hour discussion afterward, before taking a good break.
 While providing a global perspective, the video contains some specific information about the USA.
-This film is more fast paced and “entertaining” than the next one.

 “Dire Predictions – Understanding Global Warming”, the illustrated guide to the findings of the IPCC (Intergovernmental Panel on Climate Change) by Michael E. Mann and Lee R. Kump, DK Publishing Inc. New York, NY, 2008.
 A very accessible book with helpful illustrations and graphics